nicholaswmin/automap/README.md

 In contrast, fetching an object graph is not entirely atomic but since the update is atomic for practical reasons it's assumed to be atomic as well.

-Formally it is not, so without a semaphore or mutex lock, it's not inherently thread-safe.
+Formally it is not, so without a semaphore, mutex lock or any other form of concurrency-control between different users acting on the same data it's not inherently thread-safe.

 ### Nested Lists